f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

     |image9|

 #.
-Launch View client and connect to the UAG
+On the desktop, Launch View client and connect to the UAG

 #.
 Click **New Server**